capstonec242/Tabungin-API/README.md

 ### Steps to Use:
 1. **Authentication**:
    - Register a new user using the `/auth/register` endpoint.
-   - Login to obtain a token.
+   - Login to obtain a token with `/auth/login.

 2. **Manage Savings**:
    - View the saving with `/savings/:userId`.